barumau/pandunia/eng/K00_kurse.md

 ### Answers to the Exercises

-1. da no safi kamar.
+1. he no safi kamre.
 2. un kupa no hali.
 3. du vaf no yam supe.
-4. da no have vaf e mau. / da have no vaf e no mau.
+4. he no have vaf e mau. / he have no vaf e no mau.
 5. shefe yam cha ama no kafe.
 6. mama have no vaf ama du mau.